Story art by TWood.

 She’s right.
 I’m not.
 I’m terribly normal in comparison.
 “Still, I feel like I should have realised.
 Dude was creepy enough.”

 “Come on, Chrissy.
 You and I both know that’s not an indicator of anything.
-There’s way too many assholes like that in the world.
+There are way too many assholes like that in the world.
 Spouting their shit whenever they go.
 On the street, or online, they’re all over.
 Doesn’t mean they’ll act on what they say.”

 “He called me a dyke.”